Home / DIY / Garden Projects Plans / 33 Bird Feeder Plans To Keep Birds Well Fed And Happy

 If you have a garden (or know someone who does) you can grow gourds and create attractive homemade bird feeders.
 If you can’t grow them, most farmer’s markets have them for sale for a nominal price.

-This bird feeder plan will show you how to create a unique gourd bird feeder to keep the feathered friends in your neighborhood happy.
+This bird feeder plan by kitchencounterchronicle will show you how to create a unique gourd bird feeder to keep the feathered friends in your neighborhood happy.

 Gourd Homemade Bird Feeder